Changing Landscapes for Unions

 Now more than ever, we must work together.
 So, we need to survey the years ahead, and have clear strategies to survive and thrive.
 These must be built on listening to members, non-members and other stakeholders and prioritising our resources accordingly.

-Unions 21 will be focussing on the changing landscape in the next few months, including the impact of the general election, the changing economy and member engagement.
+Unions 21 will be focusing on the changing landscape in the next few months, including the impact of the general election, the changing economy and member engagement.
 Join the discussion by signing up to our newsletter, following us on Twitter and coming to upcoming events.